 In the United States, there were 282,800 jobs for Training or Development Specialist in 2016.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 32,500 new jobs for Training or Development Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 31,700 job openings in this field each year.
+The BLS estimates 31,700 yearly job openings in this field.

 The states with the most job growth for Training or Development Specialist are Utah, Nevada, and Tennessee.
 Watch out if you plan on working in Alaska, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Training or Development Specialist

 Training and Development Specialists make between $32,950 and $102,740 a year.